AyushS06/CasaAI/README.md

 - **Investment Tracking** - ROI calculations and market analysis
 - **Mobile App** - Native mobile experience
 - **AI Integration** - Smart property recommendations

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Built with ❤️ using Next.js 14 and shadcn/ui